Your home automation system can provide many options to ensure that your family is secure and feels safe anytime of day or night.

 Give your home a “lived in look” by scheduling lights to turn on and off at set times, and opening and closing curtains morning and evening.

-Security aspects can be built into your system to ensure that your family feel safe anytime of day or night.
+Security aspects can be built into your home automation system to ensure that your family feel safe any time of day or night.

 Security cameras can be linked to your TV – see who is at your door before you answer.